ON THIS PAGE: You will learn about the different types of treatments doctors use for children with a germ cell tumor. Use the menu to see other pages.

 It is also important to let your doctor know if your child is taking any other prescription or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your child's prescriptions by using searchable drug databases.

 A tumor and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
-Managing all of these effects is called palliative care or supportive care.
+Managing all of these effects is called palliative and supportive care.
 It is an important part of your child’s care that is included along with treatments intended to slow, stop, or eliminate the cancer.

-Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Palliative and supportive care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of cancer, may receive this type of care.
 And it often works best when it is started right after a diagnosis.
-People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.
+People who receive palliative and supportive care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 During treatment, your child’s health care team may ask you to answer questions about your child’s symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if your child is experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.